JacobPaxton/data_science_notes/notes_v2.md

 - Predicting a discrete target
 - **Features that have strong relationship with target are the best predictors**
 ### Classification Strategy
-0. Prepare data; if there's decision ambiguity, leave it for exploration
+0. Prepare data; if there's decision ambiguity (ex: imputation), leave it for exploration (drop the column(s) for MVP, revisit)
-1. Bin continuous data into categories using visualizations or intervals
+1. Continuous/Ordinal features: Convert to categorical- bin continuous data into categories using visualizations or intervals
-    * Best-case scenario: a scatterplot of x feature with y target shows distinct grouping; use those groups
+    * Best-case scenario: a scatterplot of x feature with y target shows distinct groupings; use those groups
+    * Reason for this is simple: Categorical target can only really be statistically evaluated using Chi2 tests (category v category)
-2. Create crosstab for each feature's categories against the target categories for Chi Square tests
+2. Categorical/Discrete features: Create crosstab for each feature's categories against the target categories for Chi Square tests
     * Visualize crosstabs using conditional formatting (heatmaps) or mosaic plots
-3. Eliminate features that do not have dependent relationship with target
+3. After step #2 and #3: Eliminate features that do not have dependent relationship with target
-4. Visualize all remaining features using crosstab conditional formatting or mosaic plots
+4. Visualize all dependent features (the ones that remain after tests) using crosstab conditional formatting or mosaic plots
 5. Select the main evaluation metric (Accuracy, Recall, Precision, F1 Score, etc)
-6. One-hot-encode all features
+6. One-hot-encode all features (because they are categorical)
 7. Create, fit multiple models on model-training data
 8. Evaluate baseline mode class and models on selected evaluation metric for train and validate splits
 9. Tune hyperparameters and re-evaluate until satisfied